Eikholt Conference 2025 Orientation and Mobility - The Way Forward

 Severine Kas

-“ Severine knew from a young age that she wanted to become an architect.
+"Severine knew from a young age that she wanted to become an architect.

 From the age of 28 till 38 she worked with great passion for ten years as an architect, focusing on projects in healthcare, education, and residential housing.
 At the age of 23, she was diagnosed with the progressive Usher syndrome, which gradually impaired her vision and hearing.

 While it was difficult to let go of her career as an architect, her curiosity and desire to explore new skills opened new doors.
-She became a change facilitator at Bartiméus, where she gained a deeper understanding of the organization and the world of visual and auditory accessibility.
+She became a change facilitator at Bartiméus, where she gained a deeper understanding of the organisation and the world of visual and auditory accessibility.

-As a change facilitator and creative driver at Bartiméus, she contributed to the establishment of an expertise center for accessibility.
+As a change facilitator and creative driver at Bartiméus, she contributed to the establishment of an expertise centre for accessibility.
 The focus was not just on the individual, but also on society and the built environment.
 How can we shape the physical world to ensure as few people as possible are excluded?
 This is the essence of Universal Design.

 For the past ten years, Severine has been working at Stichting Accessibility, part of Bartiméus, as an accessibility consultant.
 She advises museums and municipalities and develops knowledge on standards and visual accessibility-knowledge that is still lacking to truly design the built environment universally.
 Giving lectures in education and building sector gives her a lot of energy.